Varunram/Awesome-Regex-Resources/README.md

 # Contributing

-PRs of all kinds welcome, feel free to pitch in with awesomeness :cool:
+PRs of all kinds welcome, feel free to pitch in with awesomeness